lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 creates a Dask Scheduler in the Python process where the cluster object is instantiated.
-Please check the example of a definition of the cluster object for the alpha partition (queue at the dask terms) on the ZIH system:
+Please check the example of a definition of the cluster object for the partition `alpha` (queue at the dask terms) on the ZIH system:

 ```python
 from dask_jobqueue import SLURMCluster